Ensath/LightSpirits/README.md

 User information

 -Change the color of the circle by pressing 1 through 4.
 Move the girl around with the arrow keys.
+Shoot a beam of light with the space bar.
 Hit Escape to exit, or just close the window.

 -Feel free to visit here for updates on the project!